What are the benefits of a trust?

 We are familiar with most estate planning attorneys in the Tri-Cities area.
 We can work with your current attorney, or we can recommend one based on your unique need—whichever is best for you.

-Beneficiary: Person or organization that receives payments or assets from a trust.
+Beneficiary: A person or organization that receives payments or assets from a trust.

-Grantor: Known as the “trustor” or “settlor,” the person who transfers the property or asset into the trust.
+Grantor: Also, known as the “trustor” or “settlor,” the person who transfers the property or asset into the trust.

 Trustee: The individual or entity responsible for holding and managing trust property for the benefit of the beneficiary (i.e. manager).

-Estate Assets / Taxable Estate: All assets (including property) owned by the decedent on the date of death.
+Estate Assets & Taxable Estate: All assets, including property, owned by the decedent on the date of death.
 All assets, even if located in another state, and any asset that was revocably transferred.
-This also includes transfers taking effect at death (e.g. a Transfer on Death Deed)
+This also includes transfers taking effect at death (e.g. a Payable on Death or Transfer on Death account).

 Testamentary: Created by or within a Last Will and Testament

 Irrevocable: Cannot be changed by the grantor.
 Assets cannot be reclaimed.

 Revocable: Can be altered or changed at any point during the grantor’s lifetime, and assets can be reclaimed.
 Typically, a revocable trust becomes irrevocable upon the grantor’s death.

 Last Will and Testament Glossary